How A Grocery Store's Plan To Shame Customers Into Using Reusable Bags Backfired

 That's the tactic one Canadian grocery store used to get customers to ditch single-use plastics and instead utilize reusable shopping bags.

-Shoppers who didn't bring in their own bags to the East West Market in Vancouver left with groceries in bags that read "Wart Ointment Wholesale," "Into the Weird Adult Video Emporium," or "The Colon Care Co-Op."
+Shoppers who didn't bring their own bags to East West Market in Vancouver, British Columbia, left with groceries in plastic bags that read "Wart Ointment Wholesale," "Into the Weird Adult Video Emporium" or "The Colon Care Co-Op."

 For store owner David Kwen, the bags evolved out of wanting to bring more awareness to reducing consumption — in a humorous way.

-Kwen printed the eyebrow-raising slogans on the bags with the assumption that people would be embarrassed to carry them, he tells Here & Now's Robin Young.
-In a post on Instagram, the market said, "It's hard to always remember a reusable bag.
+Kwen printed the eyebrow-raising slogans on the bags with the assumption that people would be embarrassed to carry them, he told Here & Now's Robin Young.
+In a post on Instagram, the grocery store said, "It's hard to always remember a reusable bag.
 We redesigned our plastic bags to help you never forget again!"

 But the scheme backfired.